 Dividends are becoming more common in the tech sector, as large businesses become more mature and reach profitability.

 Therefore, it is only natural that some Twitter shareholders might wonder whether the company will ever initiate a dividend.
-Such a move might make it easier for those investors to remain patient and wait for a rebound in the stock.

 Business Overview & Recent Events

 Twitter is a social networking giant, which provides a platform to millions people to discuss about everything that happens in the world, including breaking news, politics, sports and everyday interests.